gammasoft71/xtd/docs/console_classes.md

 [xtd_console](https://github.com/gammasoft71/xtd_console) library can be used to create console applications.
 In this chapter, we will illustrate some of the helper classes in console based applications.

-[xtd_tunit](https://github.com/gammasoft71/xtd_tunit) library can be used to create unit testing applications.
-In this chapter, we will illustrate some of the helper classes in unit testing based applications.

 # Console

 # See also